neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Added a modulation input, but needs adjusting.
+Going on the back burner till the Filter and Mod can opperate together.
+        + Fixed the inputs using the map_exp functions - now using LUT for speed.
+        - Bugfix: fixed the inputs for controls (Cutoff, Resonance, Type, Punch):- needed the ranges fixing but now can happily take 10bit controls.
+        + Added ADSR functions.
         + Controls are now all there (Cutoff, Resonance, Punch, Type) currently accessable by holding shift on the main page.
         + Started adding controls for inputs.
         + Filter is now functional!
         + Added a rough working filter!
 Didn't think it was possible, so very excited.
 Thanks to pichenettes.